KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 How can you use it?

 1. Write the module or modules you want to test in a new file [`ownModuleList.json`](ownModuleList.json) (use `ownModuleList_sample.json` as template).
 The only obligatory field is "url", but you can also enter a "branch".
-2. Execute `npm run ownList`.
+2. Execute `node --run ownList`.
 3. You can see the result in [`result.html`](https://modules.magicmirror.builders/result.html).

 ## Ideas / To do

 - Long-term goal: The website functions like an app store.
 The user only has to click on an install button and the module is installed and a basic configuration is inserted.
 - Move ideas/todos to GitHub Issues and add proper tags.
-- Add test which runs ESLint only with import plugin to check modules
 - `package.json` is handled in different scripts.
 This could be done in one.
 - Show results in popup on the page.
 - Compatibility with:
   - the module list of `MMM-Remote-Control`: <https://github.com/Jopyth/MMM-Remote-Control/blob/master/modules.json> / `MMM-Remote-Control-Repository` <https://github.com/MMRIZE/MMM-Remote-Control-Repository>
   - and mmpm <https://github.com/Bee-Mar/mmpm>
-- optimize progress information while running `npm run all`
+- optimize progress information while running `node --run all`
 - Also run the tests on MagicMirror² core?
 - Tests
   - Is repository reachable?
 Now the get_modules script interrupts if a repo isn't reachable.